Nothing Can Trump My Birthday

 "Juice, do I look like Mr. T with this necklace on?"
 I ask, holding out a gold circular pendant which is adorned in the center with a gray polished rectangular stone on a gold chain hanging around my neck.

-She looks at me through the mirror and states, "No, you look like you're in a cult.
+She looks at me through the mirror and states, "No, you look like you're in a bizarre cult.
 Or like you're getting ready to announce, 'Hang on a moment, Captain Kirk, while I contact Zlog on my chest plate medallion.'"

 She says this in all seriousness and goes back to applying her mascara.
 I laugh and walk to my closet as I unclasp the necklace to hang it back on its hook.
 She's always been my voice of reason.